May of 1966 | The first reported meeting of the then, Western Pennsylvania Utility Contractors Association (WPUCA), now known as NUCA PA.

-In early 1969 a group of utility contracting industry leaders banded together to form the Utility Contractors Association of Eastern Pennsylvania (UCAEP).
-The date of incorporation was August 11, 1969.
-UCAEP’s primary goals, as stated in the ARTICLES OF INCORPORATION were to define, establish and preserve the identity and the common interests of the utility industry; promote better relations between utility contractors and governmental agencies, other contractors and the public; foster, encourage and maintain safety standards in the conduct of work; participate in or support legal actions, to the extent and in the manner deemed appropriate in each case, which affect the interests of utility contractors.
+UCAEP’s primary goals, as stated in the Articles of Incorporation were defined as, establish and preserve the identity and the common interests of the utility industry; promote better relations between utility contractors and governmental agencies, other contractors and the public; foster, encourage and maintain safety standards in the conduct of work; participate in or support legal actions, to the extent and in the manner deemed appropriate in each case, which affect the interests of utility contractors.

 The eastern and western Associations cooperated through the 70’s and early 80’s under umbrella Task Forces such as More Work – Jobs Now; the Region 3 EPA Task Force; the Sewer and Water Task Force, etc. Tony Shuttle, Harold Schneider and Emanuel Paris provided long-term leadership to these Task Forces whose efforts resulted in increased industry funding, the Pennsylvania Water Facilities Loan Board ($300,000,000 bond issue), Pennsylvania Call Before You Dig, Act 317 – Contractor Prompt Pay, Standard Specifications for Utility Construction, creation of the $1.2 billion PennVest Program, blasting training and licensing, bid error withdrawal, elimination of licensed plumbers on public water and sewer projects, retainage of sales tax exemption on public utility projects, etc.